msutter/puppetlabs-dsc/README_BUILD.md

 ### How to rebuild all DSC resources with the latest version

 The simplest way to rebuild all DSC resources with the latest version is to delete the `dsc_resource_release_tags.yml` prior to building.
-Alternatively, you can pass `true` to the `update_versions` argument of the `dsc:resources:import` rake task.
+Alternatively, you can pass the `--update_versions` flag to the `dsc:resources:build` or `dsc:resources:import` rake task.

+example: `bundle exec rake dsc:build -- --update_versions`

 ## Build Custom DSC Resource Types
 You can build puppet types based on your own powershell source code.